rems-project/cn-tutorial/src/tutorial.md

 --8<--
 ```

-This specification _should_ hold: assuming ownership of an uninitialised array on entry, each iteration of the loop initialises one cell of the array, moving it from `Block` to `Owned` "`state`", so that on function return the full array is initialised.
-(Recall that stores only require `Block` ownership of the written memory location, i.e., ownership of not-necessarily-initialised memory.)
+This specification _should_ hold: assuming ownership of an uninitialised array on entry, each iteration of the loop initialises one cell of the array, moving it from `W` to `RW` "`state`", so that on function return the full array is initialised.
+(Recall that stores only require `W` ownership of the written memory location, i.e., ownership of not-necessarily-initialised memory.)

 To verify this modified example we again need a loop Invariant.
 But
 this time the loop invariant is more involved: since each iteration of